skedgeme/wrecker/examples/Client.md

   toJSON (Ref x) = toJSON x
 ```

-In addition to resources our API has ad-hoc RPC calls.
+In addition to resources, our API has ad-hoc RPC calls.
 RPC calls are also
 represented as a URL.

 ### Adhoc RPC